Best Mandarin in the World + Great Restaurants in Greater Seattle

 - Jaffa Orri #4450 tastes 10%-20% more sour than Shoham Orri #4055, which offers a better balance between sweetness and acidity.

 Personally, I like Shoham Orri #4055 more, mainly because I prefer sweet over sour especially if the food is cold.
 Shoham Orri #4055 also has more uses such as being pressed into juice.
-Finally, when I am lazy/want to eat less, fried eggs + vegetables + Shoham Orri #4055 is a great combo such that I won’t feel hungry too soon.
-As someone who doesn’t eat ANY snacks except Shiroi Koibito and Zhangfei Beef, I am extremely excited to find the Orris and add them to my inventory.
+Finally, when I am lazy/want to eat less, fried eggs + vegetables + Shoham Orri #4055 is a very fast yet great combo such that I won’t feel hungry too soon.
 I highly recommend trying these premium fruits out!